quartiq/miniconf/miniconf_mqtt/README.md

 They are the easiest way to serve MM2 when you do not need stepwise control, bounded queued follow-up, or exact control over unrelated inbound traffic during MM2 work.
+`on_unhandled` is synchronous and called at most once.
+For async application handling, copy or extract the needed data there and await after `serve()` returns `Event::Unhandled`.

 For precise control, `miniconf_mqtt` exposes three explicit building blocks: